 This vulnerability exists in the Shilpi Client Dashboard due to improper validation of files being uploaded other than the specified extension.
 An authenticated remote attacker could exploit this vulnerability by uploading malicious file, which could lead to remote code execution on targeted application.

-A vulnerability was found in SourceCodester Prison Management System 1.0.
-It has been declared as critical.
-This vulnerability affects unknown code of the file /Employee/edit-photo.php.
-The manipulation of the argument userImage leads to unrestricted upload.
+A vulnerability classified as critical was found in mymagicpower AIAS 20250308.
+This vulnerability affects unknown code of the file training_platform/train-platform/src/main/java/top/aias/training/controller/LocalStorageController.java.
+The manipulation of the argument File leads to unrestricted upload.
 The attack can be initiated remotely.
 The exploit has been disclosed to the public and may be used.
-The identifier of this vulnerability is VDB-263104.
+The vendor was contacted early about this disclosure but did not respond in any way.